isomerpages/mccy-sgt/_reflect/1-your-stories.md

 &nbsp;

-*contributed by Michelle, 18, Student*
+*Contributed by Michelle, 18, Student:*

 I realised that in the midst of the trying times, many of us do try to extend a helping hand, while looking out for each other.
 It makes me learn the impact one can make, even by a small simple gesture of checking up on others, of standing in solidarity with those in need by donating, all these can make a huge impact on how strong we can stand as a community.